mradulnatani/cacheieee/README.md

-# CacheMe
+# cacheieee

-**CacheMe** is a lightweight, blazing-fast in-memory key-value data store written in C.
+**cacheieee** is a lightweight, blazing-fast in-memory key-value data store written in C.
 Inspired by Redis, CacheMe provides essential caching capabilities and gives developers a behind-the-scenes look at how high-performance caching systems are built — from TCP networking and socket management to memory storage and command parsing.